shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Improve look and feel for devices with different aspect ratios.
 - Level snapshot and AI component.
 - Level progress rules.
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.